 There’s a lot to say about the big city directly under the sun.
 Here are some things I learnt about Dar in five short weeks.

 Tanzanians are the masters of one thing.
 Staring.
 They will stare at anyone who acts, talks or looks different from the norm.
 Especially if your skin is lighter than most.
 It can get uncomfortable, but you just have to develop a thick skin.

 One superpower they have is they can sense a non-Tanzanian from a mile away.
-They even know how Kenyans speak, it’s as if we share a common accent.
-As soon as they notice you’re not one of their own, they act different.
+They even know how Kenyans speak, it’s as if we have a common accent.
+As soon as they notice you’re not one of their own, they act differently.
 Speak different too.
 Pull out their unpolished English card.
 Hike prices of cheap items.
 And immediately you feel like a foreigner, even as a mere East African.

 The biggest fisis I have ever met, are in Dar.
 They are simply no match for Nairobian ones.
 They see a woman and their first instinct is to say something suggestive.
 Return the greeting of a guy, and it will soon turn into a flirting session.
-Whether it’s a boda boda guy, a random stranger in a dala dala, or a shop vendor.
+Whether it’s a boda boda guy, a random stranger in a dala dala, or even a shop vendor.